ladybug-tools/honeybee-primer/text/components/Room_from_Solid.md

 * ##### conditioned
 Boolean to note whether the Rooms have heating and cooling systems.
 * ##### roof_angle
 A number between 0 and 90 to set the angle from the horizontal plane below which faces will be considered roofs or floors instead of walls.
-90 indicates that all vertical faces are roofs and 0 indicates that all horizotnal faces are walls.
+90 indicates that all vertical faces are roofs and 0 indicates that all horizontal faces are walls.
 The default value of 60 degrees is the recommended value given by the ASHRAE 90.1 standard.
 (Default: 60).

 #### Outputs
 * ##### report